Eliminating the Safety Gaps in Radar Coverage

 -

 The yellow circles indicate where the radar beam is 5,000 feet off the ground.
 Radar data generally becomes less accurate and noisier once the beam is more than 5,000 feet off the ground.
-We call these where the beam is higher than 5,000 feet off the ground are called "safety gap areas."
+Areas where the beam is higher than 5,000 feet off the ground are called "safety gap areas."